 - All specific content criteria remain

-- Subject to an acceptable sample of work for relevant courses
+- Offers may be subject to an acceptable sample of work for relevant courses

 Where an offer is made and no prior interview or audition is required: